ballerina-platform/ballerina-release/release-notes/swan-lake-alpha3-release-note.md

 ##### HTTP Package Updates

-Changed the return types of client methods to depend on the `targetType` argument.
+Changed the return types of the client methods to depend on the `targetType` argument.
 The default `targetType` is `http:Response`.
 ```ballerina
 http:Client myClient = check new ("http://localhost:9090”);
 http:Response response = check myClient->post("/backend/getResponse", "want response");